Advertisement

 Arizona has no law requiring public access to police communications.
 Support state legislation that would require a public process before agencies encrypt, or mandate journalist access programs.

-Collect examples of delayed or missing coverage since encryption.
-Cases where the public interest was harmed by lack of access can build the case for reform.
+Collect examples of delayed or missing coverage in Mesa, Tempe, and Scottsdale since they encrypted.
+Cases where the public interest was harmed by lack of access build the case for reform — and for keeping Phoenix open.

 Protect Other Cities

-If you're in an Arizona community that hasn't encrypted, act now.
+If you're in an Arizona community that hasn't fully encrypted — Chandler, Gilbert, Glendale, or the still-open north — act now.
 Engage with local government before decisions are made, not after.

 Take Action for Transparency